codytwinton/codytwinton.github.io/resume.markdown

 ## Background

+I am completely self-taught.
 When I was hired at both Zappend & Credntia, I started as an iOS Developer.
 Within 4 months at Zappend and less than a year at Credntia, I became Project Manager, later stepping into the CEO role at Credntia.
 I handled both task management and management of the teams for iOS, Android, front-end, and back-end development.
 I also led in the development of ideas & features, as well as maintaining quality in our work.
 I've worked with clients and customers alike to ensure an excellent user experience.

 ## References